Joseph McCarthy

-A Democrat until 1944, McCarthy successfully ran for the U.S. Senate in 1946 as a Republican, narrowly defeating incumbent Robert M. La Follette Jr. in the Wisconsin Republican primary, then Democratic challenger Howard McMurray by a 61% – 37% margin.
-After three largely undistinguished years in the Senate, McCarthy rose suddenly to national fame in February 1950 when he asserted in a speech that he had a list of "members of the Communist Party and members of a spy ring" who were employed in the State Department.
-In succeeding years after his 1950 speech, McCarthy made additional accusations of Communist infiltration into the State Department, the administration of President Harry S. Truman, the Voice of America, and the U.S. Army.
+A Democrat until 1944, McCarthy ran for the U.S. Senate in 1946 as a Republican; he narrowly defeated incumbent Robert M. La Follette Jr. in the Republican primary and then prevailed over Democrat Howard McMurray in the general election by a 61% – 37% margin amidst a nationwide Republican wave.
+After three largely undistinguished years in the Senate, McCarthy suddenly rose to national fame in February 1950 when he asserted in a speech that he had a list of "members of the Communist Party and members of a spy ring" who were employed in the State Department.
+In the succeeding years, McCarthy made additional accusations of Communist infiltration into the State Department, the administration of President Harry S. Truman, the Voice of America, and the U.S. Army.
 He also used various charges of communism, communist sympathies, disloyalty, or sex crimes to attack a number of politicians and other individuals inside and outside of government.
 This included a concurrent "Lavender Scare" against suspected homosexuals, whose illicit sexual activity was presumed to make them vulnerable to blackmail by communists and others.

-With the highly publicized Army–McCarthy hearings of 1954, and following the suicide of Wyoming Senator Lester C. Hunt that same year, McCarthy's support and popularity faded.
+With the highly publicized Army–McCarthy hearings of 1954, and following the suicide of Wyoming Senator Lester C. Hunt, an outspoken McCarthy opponent, that same year, McCarthy's support and popularity faded.
 On December 2, 1954, the Senate voted to censure McCarthy by a vote of 67–22, making him one of the few senators ever to be disciplined in this fashion.
 He continued to rail against communism and socialism until his death at the age of 48 at Bethesda Naval Hospital in Bethesda, Maryland, on May 2, 1957, though doctors had not previously reported him to be seriously ill.
 His death certificate listed the cause of death as "Hepatitis, acute, cause unknown", which some biographers say was caused or exacerbated by alcoholism.

 Early life and education

 Joseph Raymond McCarthy was born on November 14, 1908, on a farm in Grand Chute, Wisconsin, the fifth of nine children.
 His mother, Bridget McCarthy (nee Tierney), was from County Tipperary, Ireland.
-His father, Timothy McCarthy, was born in the United States, the son of an Irish father and a German mother.
+His father, Timothy McCarthy, was born in the United States to an Irish father and a German mother.
 McCarthy dropped out of junior high school at age 14 to help his parents manage their farm.
 He entered Little Wolf High School, in Manawa, Wisconsin, when he was 20 and graduated in one year.

-He attended Marquette University from 1930 to 1935.
-McCarthy worked odd jobs while at college, including as a dishwasher, parking-lot attendant, and boxing coach.
-He first studied electrical engineering for two years, then law, and received a Bachelor of Laws degree in 1935 from Marquette University Law School in Milwaukee.
+He attended Marquette University in Milwaukee from 1930 to 1935.
+McCarthy worked odd jobs while at college, including as a dishwasher, parking lot attendant, and boxing coach.
+He first studied electrical engineering for two years before switching to law, receiving a Bachelor of Laws degree in 1935 from Marquette University Law School.